 The base system consists of all those packages with priority required or important.
 Many of them will be tagged essential (see below).

-Essential is defined as the minimal set of functionality that must be available and usable on the system at all times, even when packages are in an unconfigured (but unpacked) state.
+Essential is defined as the minimal set of functionality that must be available and usable on the system at all times, even when packages are in the "Unpacked" state.
 Packages are tagged essential for a system using the Essential control field.
 The format of the Essential control field is described in Essential, Section 5.6.9.

 Since these packages cannot be easily removed (one has to specify an extra